Update · June 2026

 One Exit.
 For the Wrong Person.

 There is one documented instance of someone being released from this case: Tina Troy.
-Judge Leitman granted her motion to dismiss on March 3, 2021, finding that Troy, a private citizen, was not a state actor and therefore not subject to suit under Section 1983.
-She asked to be dismissed.
+Leitman granted her motion to dismiss on March 3, 2021.
+She asked.
 She was dismissed.
-She is out.

-The people who never had any choice about being in this case at all have no equivalent mechanism.
-There is no motion we can file.
+The people who never had a choice about being in this case have no equivalent mechanism.
 We are not defendants.
 We are not parties.
 We are exhibits.
-Our PPOs, our court orders, our documented harm appear in Ellison’s filings as evidence that the statute is broken, and there is no procedural vehicle by which we can stand before Judge Leitman and say: stop using what happened to us to keep this case alive.
+Our PPOs appear in Ellison’s filings as evidence that the statute is broken, and there is no procedural vehicle by which we can stand before Leitman and say: stop using what happened to us to keep this case alive.

 I am one of those people.
-I am writing this as someone who holds a personal protection order against Kevin Lindke, issued by Hon.
-Rachel Rancilio of the Macomb County Circuit Court, after documented stalking, death threats, employment sabotage, and the registration of domains in my name.
-I am also a named defendant in the lawsuit Ellison filed against me in Saginaw County four days after the Through My Eyes Facebook group, the harassment network Lindke administers and Ellison has belonged to since 2020, published my private bankruptcy information.
-That lawsuit is currently stayed under Michigan’s anti-SLAPP statute.
-I did not go looking for any of this.
+I hold a PPO against Lindke issued by Hon.
+Rachel Rancilio of the Macomb County Circuit Court after documented stalking, death threats, and domain registration in my name and my daughter’s name.
+I am also a named defendant in the lawsuit Ellison filed against me in Saginaw County.

-Judge Leitman has the documentation of Lindke’s conduct in his docket.
+Judge Leitman has this documentation in his docket.
 The defense filings contain the harassment timeline.
 The exhibits contain the domain registrations.
-The record reflects what this network has done, including what it has done to people who were not parties to any proceeding at all.
-I understand that a federal constitutional case does not resolve itself around the collateral harm to witnesses and targets.
-I understand that is not how Article III jurisdiction works.
-What I do not understand, and what the record does not explain, is how a federal judge can have six and a half years of documented evidence that the ongoing harassment generating the case’s evidentiary predicate extends to children, and find in that record only further reason to allow amendment.
+What I do not understand, and what the record does not actually explain, is how a federal judge can have nearly seven years of documented evidence that the harassment generating the case’s evidentiary predicate extends to children, and find in that record only further reason to allow amendment.

 The Leverage Problem

-Lindke’s case faces a mootness problem.
-To survive, it needs to show an ongoing threat that he will again be subjected to an unconstitutional PPO.
-The original 2019 PPO has long since expired.
-The case needed new PPOs to stay alive.
-Those PPOs required new harassment to generate them.
+Lindke’s case needs to show an ongoing threat of unconstitutional PPO enforcement to survive mootness.
+The original 2019 PPO has long expired.
+The case needed new PPOs.
+New PPOs required new harassment.
 We are the people who were harassed.
-Our PPOs are what keep the case from being dismissed.
-We are, in the most literal sense, the mechanism by which this case avoids mootness.
+The victims’ protection orders are what keep the case from being dismissed.
 We chose none of this.
 We were targeted into it.
-And when Ellison files our protection orders as federal exhibits, we receive nothing, while the litigation that depends on our suffering continues to consume public resources and judicial time.
+When Ellison files our orders as federal exhibits, we receive nothing while the litigation that depends on our suffering continues.

 The court released the person who asked to leave.
-The people who never asked to be involved, whose harm is the structural foundation of the litigation, remain there indefinitely, with no voice, no remedy, and no exit.
+The people who never asked to be involved — whose harm is the structural foundation of the litigation — remain there with no voice, no remedy, and no exit.

 Forensic Consulting · Clutch Justice